hackerwins/homepage-old/docs/peer-awareness.md

 ## Peer Awareness

-Peer Awareness is a required feature in collaborative applications.
+Peer Awareness is a feature often required in collaborative applications.
 With Peer Awareness, we can display information such as names and colors about peers who are editing a document together in the application.
 Example of Peer Awareness in [CodePair](https://codepair.yorkie.dev/):

 <img src="/images/peer-awareness.png" width="100%" style="max-width:400px">

+This page shows how to implement Peer Awareness in your application.

 ### How to implement